DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/15 UFOs in the Private Sector - Lockheed Martin.md

 ## Transcript
 00;00;00;00 - 00;00;28;22
 {Video Clip of David Grusch on Joe Rogan}
 [[David Grusch]]: "So Lockheed Martin wanted to divest itself from this material at a specific facility.
 That's known to me that I provided to the inspector general.
 Like street address, all that shit.
 Right?
-And the idea was, if they made a catcher's mitt, a security catcher's mitt for the shit, you know, most serious [[Secure Access Program (SAP)|SAP]] possible, the contractor and the other government customer, which was the [[Central Intelligence Agency]], for that specific Lockheed material.
+And the idea was, if they made a catcher's mitt, a security catcher's mitt for the shit, you know, most serious [[Special Access Program (SAP)|SAP]] possible, the contractor and the other government customer, which was the [[Central Intelligence Agency]], for that specific Lockheed material.

 00;00;28;24 - 00;00;52;10